causy-dev/causy/tests/fixtures/tripadvisor/Readme.md

 # TripAdvisor Rating Impact on Hotel Popularity
-This dataset in this folder is taken from:
+The dataset in this folder is taken from:
 ```
 CC-BY-SA: JOCELYN DUMLAO
 TripAdvisor Review Ratings Dataset